 Thanks for taking the time to read the Phrased with Purpose terms and conditions.
 If you’re reading this, it’s likely that we’re about to begin a working relationship that involves trust, clear communication and kicking goals.
 At least, that’s what our journey will encompass if we both understand our roles, responsibilities and obligations to each other.

 PLEASE NOTE: By indicating you want to work with me and providing written agreement to the issued quotation/contract, you are also stating that you’ve taken the time to read and agree to the terms and conditions of our working arrangement.
 Please make sure you do!
 Trust me, it’s an easier read than most terms and conditions you’ve read before.

 1.1 All clients who hire Phrased with Purpose go through a briefing process.
 This involves you completing a briefing form so I can understand you, your business and project needs.
-This will be followed by a call via phone or Zoom to address any other project details and any clarifying questions.
-I may record our briefing session by taking notes and recording the audio so I don’t miss a thing.
+This will be followed by a discovery call via phone or Zoom to address any other project details and any clarifying questions.
+I may record our call by taking notes and recording the audio so I don’t miss a thing.

 1.2 You will give me access to any of your current online presence and communication assets I believe are relevant to do the work required.
 During the process, you may need to supply the URL to your website, existing social media channels and/or any other necessary documentation so I can draft a well-informed contract for your project.
 I will keep all of this information confidential, and use it only for the purposes of the project.